House rules and disciplinary measures

 The Domestic Violence and Child Abuse Obligatory Reporting Code Act also applies to COA staff.
 The reporting code helps staff when they suspect domestic violence or child abuse.
 By means of a 5-step plan, they determine whether they must make a report to Veilig Thuis, the official assistance agency in cases of domestic violence, and whether they are able to provide adequate assistance themselves.

 Every reception centre has at least 2 'focus officers for domestic violence and child abuse'.
 These COA employees have had training.
-They collect all signals people receive in the reception centre: they themselves, colleagues, Trigion security guards, residents, volunteers, partners.
+They collect all signals people receive in the reception centre: colleagues, Trigion security guards, residents, volunteers, partners.
 When domestic violence or child abuse is suspected, they go and talk to the victims and organisations such as schools and the GP.

 If necessary, they make a report to Veilig Thuis.
 Veilig Thuis will then see what is necessary to restore safety and deploys assistance.

-Migrant smuggling and human trafficking
+Human smuggling and trafficking

 Radicalisation and jihadism